Hi, I’m Ben.

 The truth

-I used to lead nonprofit initiatives and fundraising, just like you.
 I’m a former ED, finance director, and grant writer.
 Let me guess — you need more funding, but don’t want to hire more.
 You're competitive and trying to keep up with technology, while juggling transitions in your funding and team.

-Why might want to work with me:
+You might want to work with me if:

 Benjamin Yao, ben@grantloop.com